praveen4898/Bon_Voyage-Travel/README.md

 ## Tech Stack

-HTML/CSS: Used for structuring and styling the user interface.
+- **HTML/CSS:** Used for structuring and styling the user interface.
-JavaScript:Used for scripting logic on both the frontend (React).
+- **JavaScript:** Used for scripting logic on both the frontend (React).
-React.js: A JavaScript library for building user interfaces, providing a dynamic and interactive experience.
+- **React.js:** A JavaScript library for building user interfaces, providing a dynamic and interactive experience.
-Chakra UI: A React component library for quickly building accessible and responsive user interfaces.
+- **Chakra UI:** A React component library for quickly building accessible and responsive user interfaces.

 ## Screenshot of Website